United Kingdom

 Celtic

 Cymraeg Across the whole of Wales.
-The highest proportions of Welsh speakers are found in Gwynedd, the Isle of Anglesey and Ceredigion 1993 Welsh Language Act / Approx. 538 000 (given) Speakers 2021 2 (Provincial) Part II & Part III
+The highest proportions of Welsh speakers are found in Gwynedd, the Isle of Anglesey and Ceredigion 1993 Welsh Language Act Approx. 538 000 (given) Speakers 2021 2 (Provincial) Part II & Part III

-Non-ECRML Languages
+Non-ECRML Languages (Ethnologue)

-This includes languages listed with an 'established status' in Ethnologue, the Endangered Languages Project or the UNESCO World Atlas (once it is available again).
-The data on legal recognition, national number, and endangerment level was taken over from the original source, reflecting these sources’ current state and gaps of knowledge.
+Languages listed with an 'established status' in Ethnologue.
+The data on legal recognition, national number, and endangerment level was taken from Ethnologue, reflecting its current state and gaps of knowledge.

 Language Endonym Geographic Area Source Legal Recognition Legal Document Source National Number Bases for Calculation Estimation Date Source Endangerment Level